urbanware-org/inhibit/README.md

 However, the problem with these aliases is that you may get used to typing them and also execute them on the wrong system.

-So, to avoid this, the `inhibit.sh` script will prompt to enter the hostname of the system you are on in order to execute the given command to shutdown, reboot or whatever.
+So, to avoid this, *Inhibit* will prompt to enter the hostname of the system you are on in order to execute the given command to shutdown, reboot or whatever.

 ### Services

 This also applies to services controlled by `systemctl`.
-You can also use this tool to force the confirmation for starting, stopping, restarting and reloading services.
+You can also use *Inhibit* to force the confirmation for starting, stopping, restarting and reloading services.

-However, checking the status of a service (using `systemctl status`) does not require any confirmation.
+However, checking the status of a service (using `systemctl status`) does not require any confirmation as this is harmless.

 [Top](#inhibit)

 ## Usage

-### Shell script

 Now, to prevent the accidental execution of the `shutdown`, `poweroff`, `halt` and `reboot`, add the following lines either to `/etc/bashrc` (system wide) or `~/.bashrc` (current user, only).